bitbq-org/bitcoin-autotrading/README.md

 https://bitbq.org

-For an immediately usable, binary version of the Bitcoin Core software, see download folder.
+For an immediately usable, binary version of the software, see download folder.

 👉 👉 👉 [Click Here To Visit BitBQ](https://bitbq.org/?aff_sub3=github)